OctopusDeploy/docs/docs/security/hardening-octopus.md

 ---
 title: Hardening Octopus
 description: If you are hosting Octopus Deploy yourself, this guide will help you harden your network, host operating system, and Octopus Server itself.
+This includes things such as configuring malware protection (anti-virus), and utilizing allow lists.
 position: 10
 ---